sqwxl/jx/README.md

 # jx

-A JSON viewer/editor for the terminal
+A JSON viewer for the terminal